 Third, and let’s be honest: Mom will never claim she decided to move to Missouri “in a fit of anger” or otherwise out of spite, and courts are reluctant to believe such a thing (so unless you have conclusive proof or at least some extremely compelling evidence of a “spite move,” you may actually be better off not even raising the subject for fear of looking like a paranoid crank).

 The simple, if unpopular, fact is that courts favor the mothers in these situations.
 And you have to remember that it’s not a matter of what you know to be the case or even what your ex-wife knows to be the case, but what you can prove to the court and what stories the court will and will not believe.
-Most (not all, but most) judges and commissioners in family law matters are shockingly inattentive and apathetic.
-They shamelessly prejudge cases and believe they have the whole thing worked out before they read your pleadings, if they do read your pleadings.
+Some judges and commissioners prejudge cases and believe they have the whole thing worked out before they review all of the evidence or review it fully.

 I’ve seen countless cases just like yours where you have joint custodial parents, one parent spending more time with the kids than the other, and then one of the parents decides to relocate, and the heartbroken parent who’s not moving who is trying desperately to preserve the relationships with the kids and wondering why it is that one parent can just up and leave with impunity.